 Search Federal Trademark Records

 Do not assume that your creative genius could never let you down.
-Another important check to complete is with the Federal Trademark Records.
+Another essential check to complete is with the Federal Trademark Records.
 Verify that your business name idea hasn’t been trademarked yet, which is a very straightforward process.

 Register Your Business Name

-- Entity name protects you at a state level
+• Entity name protects you at a state level

-- A trademark protects you at a federal level
+• A trademark protects you at a federal level

-- Doing business as (DBA) doesn’t provide legal protection, but it might be legally required
+• Doing business as (DBA) doesn’t provide legal protection, but it might be legally required.

-- Domain name secures your company website address
+• Domain name secures your company website address.

 Tools and Tech for New Businesses

-Data protection platforms help you secure your data from a potential insider risk deciding to take your innovative idea to a competitor.
+Data protection platforms help you secure your data from a potential insider risk by deciding to take your innovative idea to a competitor.

 In the initial stages of growing your business, that’s the last thing you want to happen.
 So invest in that type of software and be aware of how your workforce handles your data.